 - Meetings that are declined, last more than 23 hours, or have only one attendee are excluded.

 - Meetings that have no response by invitees are included.

 - If a meeting time straddles two consecutive days, the entire time is counted only on the day the meeting begins.

 How the data is calculated

-- For the number of meetings, the number attended per day is divided by the number of users who have access to G Suite.
+- For the number of meetings, the number attended per day is divided by the number of users who have access to Google Workspace.

-- For meeting time, the time spent within a day is divided by the number of users who have access to G Suite.
+- For meeting time, the time spent within a day is divided by the number of users who have access to Google Workspace.